 Symptoms of acute withdrawal are usually over by the seventh day, sometimes leaving a patient feeling totally drained.
 But the patient must be vigilant and ready to work because relapse of strikes in the first week after getting clean.

 We start treatment during the first period of withdrawal.
 We are virtually always successful at extinguishing withdrawal symptoms and helping each patient make a soft landing in sobriety.
 We begin to work on protecting our patients from relapse to opioid use before the detox taper is complete.
-Soon after completion of the taper we begin to work on long term plans for recovery.
+Soon after completion of the taper, we begin to work on long-term plans for recovery.
 Our approach includes :

 - Buprenorphine taper: This special medication stops even the worst withdrawal symptoms within minutes of administration.
 At the same time, it prevents intoxication (getting high) by blocking opioid centers within the brain – an effect that lasts for days after taking it.
 In most cases, the physician will administer this medication in increasingly smaller doses over the course of six to twelve days.

-- Education and Counseling: All of our Detox Program patients are invited to participate in a series of classes on addiction, recovery and the keys to long-term success.
+- Education and Counseling: All of our Detox Program patients are invited to participate in a series of classes on addiction, recovery, and the keys to long-term success.
 They will also have a chance to meet with a counselor and attend group sessions.
 Every patient will work with a Recovery Coach throughout their time with us.

-- Mental Health Support: Our medical team is made of addictionologists and psychiatrists qualified to assess underlying issues with depression, anxiety or other problems that often co-occur with addiction.
+- Mental Health Support: Our medical team is made of addictionologists and psychiatrists qualified to assess underlying issues with depression, anxiety, or other problems that often co-occur with addiction.

 - Medication-Assisted Treatment: Before completing the Detox Program, each patient will have the opportunity to consider ongoing treatment with naltrexone (Vivitrol) or buprenorphine (Suboxone) as an aid to ongoing recovery.
-Over time, nearly every patient who has struggle with opioid addiction realizes that, as hard as getting clean can be, staying clean is much harder.
+Over time, nearly every patient who has struggled with opioid addiction realizes that, as hard as getting clean can be, staying clean is much harder.

 A Holistic Approach To Opioid Detox

-Recovering from addiction to heroin or oxycodone is a challenge: physical, mental and emotional.
+Recovering from addiction to heroin or oxycodone is a challenge: physical, mental, and emotional.
 Our program is built to work on all three levels.

 Our Detox Program can be a highly effective start to any recovery.
 It is also a great introduction to the kind of long-term, comprehensive, outpatient treatment offered at Master Center.
-Our hope is that every Detox Patient will decide to stay in treatment until they achieve the level of recovery can last a lifetime.
+Our hope is that every Detox Patient will decide to stay in treatment until they achieve the level of recovery that can last a lifetime.